cashubtc/nuts/XX.md

 If `params.maximum_amount_for_one_output` is zero, then no filtering is applied and all the keyset's amounts are available.

-The algorithm greedily takes the largest amount, smaller than that maximum amount, until it can't take any more as it would overflow the target.
+The algorithm greedily takes the largest available amount that is allowed by `maximum_amount_for_one_output`, until it can't take any more without overflowing the target.
 Then it moves on to the next-smallest amount repeatedly until the target is reached.
 Here is a pseudocode implementation: